codex-storage/codex-storage-proofs-circuits/README.md

 Setup
 -----

-We assume that a user dataset is split into `nSlots` number of uniformly sized "slots" of size `slotSize`, for example 100 GB (for the MVP we may chose a smaller size).
-The slots of the same dataset are spread over different storage nodes, but a single storage node can hold several slots (belonging to different datasets).
+We assume that a user dataset is split into `nSlots` number of (not necessarily uniformly sized) "slots" of size `slotSize`, for example 10 GB or 100 GB (for the MVP we may chose a smaller sizes).
+The slots of the same dataset are spread over different storage nodes, but a single storage node can hold several slots (of different sizes, and belonging to different datasets).
 The slots themselves can be optionally erasure coded, but this does not change the proof system, only the robustness of it.

-We assume the slots are split into `nCells` number of uniformly sized "cells" of size `cellSize`, for example 512 bytes.
-We don't in general assume that these numbers of powers of two, though in practice `nCells` will be probably a power of two, and in fact the initial implementation assumes this.
+We assume the slots are split into `nCells` number of fixed, uniformly sized "cells" of size `cellSize`, for example 2048 bytes.
+Note that `nCells` can depend on the particular slot.
+For the initial version, we assume that these numbers are powers of two (especially `nCells`).
+Worst case we can just pad the data to achieve this (it probably makes more sense to pad _before_ the erasure coding, even though this increases the computational cost).
 Note that we can simply calculate:

     nCells = slotSize / cellSize